CareTech-at-UCI/vitamin-tracking/README.md

 # Welcome to Vitamind! 🧠
-> *An application that connects vitamin intake to a person's cognitive health*
+> *An application that connects a person's vitamin intake to their personal cognitive health*

 ## 📚 Table of Contents